 If I do a bride’s make-up at 8am in the morning, I need her to still look stunning at the end of the night when they leave the reception and I know she won’t have much time for too many touch ups.

 You really don’t need to spend hundreds of dollars on one foundation.
-In my personal and professional experience, I have found that in general the higher the cost = the more advertising the brand does and the more advertising, the less quality you are buying.
+In my personal and professional experience, I have found that in general the higher the cost = the more advertising the brand does, the less quality you are buying.
 However, there are always exceptions to every rule.

 So, If you agree with my criteria, then my make-up choices might just suit your needs nicely.